Anne Perry: Early life

-Born in Blackheath, London, the daughter of physicist Henry Rainsford Hulme, Perry was diagnosed with tuberculosis as a child and sent to the Caribbean, South Africa, and New Zealand in hopes that a warmer climate would improve her health.
-A 1948 Auckland Star photograph of Juliet arriving in New Zealand was discovered by Auckland Libraries staff and written about in the Heritage et AL blog.
-She rejoined her family around her tenth birthday after her father took a position as Rector of Canterbury University College in New Zealand.
+Juliet Marion Hulme was born on 28 October 1938 in London, the daughter of physicist Henry Rainsford Hulme.
+Hulme was diagnosed with tuberculosis as a child and sent to the Caribbean, South Africa, and New Zealand in hopes that a warmer climate would improve her health.
+She rejoined her family after her father took a position as rector of Canterbury University College in New Zealand.
 She attended Christchurch Girls' High School, located in what became the Cranmer Centre.
+A 1948 Auckland Star photograph of Hulme arriving in New Zealand was discovered by Auckland Libraries staff in 2012 and written about in the Heritage et AL blog.